-I began with the decommissioning cost estimates from the January 2019 TLG decommissioning study ("TLG Study"), that was performed by an unaffiliated third party, TLG, and is included in Company witness Knight's testimony as Attachment RWK-2.
+I began with the decommissioning cost estimates from the December 2021 TLG Decommissioning Study ("TLG Study"), that was performed by an unaffiliated third party, TLG, and is included in witness Knight's testimony as Attachment RWK-2.

 Detailed decommissioning cost studies can take over seven months to complete and are generally conducted every three years.
 The TLG Study is the Company's most recent detailed decommissioning cost study.
-The results of that study were presented in Cause No. 45235 and are presented in this Cause by Company witness Knight.
-The study assumed the use of the most current available technology to dismantle the plant and safely dispose of the irradiated portions of the plant waste.
-As explained by Company witness Knight, it is reasonable to rely on the results of the TLG Study in this proceeding.
+The results of that study are presented in this Cause by witness Knight.
+The study assumed the use of the most current available technology to dismantle the plant and to safely dispose of the irradiated portions of the plant waste.
+As explained by witness Knight, it is reasonable to rely on the results of the TLG Study in this proceeding.

-I projected the costs in the TLG Study using escalation rates I developed from authoritative data sources identified later in this testimony and in my work papers.
+I projected the costs described in the TLG Study using escalation rates I developed from authoritative data sources identified later in this testimony and in my workpapers.
 Next, I used a Monte Carlo simulation technique to determine the probability of whether the current contribution rates would provide sufficient funds to decommission the plant.

-The results show that the current level of \$2.0 million for the annual decommissioning trust contribution in the Indiana jurisdiction is adequate for satisfying the expected future decommissioning obligation.
+The results show that a \$2.0 million annual decommissioning trust contribution in the Indiana jurisdiction is reasonably necessary for satisfying the expected future decommissioning obligations for the Cook Plant.
 The details of my analysis will be discussed later in this testimony.